taviso/wpunix/README.md

 # WordPerfect for UNIX Character Terminals

-This is a set of build scripts and patches to make WordPerfect for UNIX (1997) work on modern Linux.
+This is a set of build scripts and patches to make WordPerfect for UNIX (Released 1997) work on modern Linux.

 You need the following file to build this, available